 REDES Community Library in Lahel

 The only library in the region in Podor, about over 47 kilometres away from Lahel.
-The lack of library around Lahel is a serious handicap to the locals who wish to read or make research in a quiet place.
-REDES Community Library was funded by Heinrich Kronbichler’s company WBS TRAINING AG, in October 2024 via GEN Europe.
+The lack of a library around Lahel is a serious handicap to the locals who wish to read or make research in a quiet place.
+REDES Community Library was made possible in 2024 thanks to the connection to GEN Europe.
 This multifunction library is meant to serve satellite communities on the Ile Amorphil (Elephant Island) and in Darel Barka municipality in Mauritania.
 Some book resources are already available for school children, teachers, REDES volunteers and researchers.
 As it develops, the library space will become a dynamic platform where local and international, active and retired teachers will come to share experiences on didactic methods.
 The projection of documentary, conferences will be organised for the benefit of the School children of REDES member communities.

 Pictures of REDES new library building and volunteers sorting through donated books.